-Our current political systems are generally classified as “representative democracies”, where The People are required to delegate responsibility for the vast majority of decisions about the laws and policies that affect us to “representatives”.
+Our current political systems are generally classified as “representative democracies”, where The People are required to delegate responsibility for the creation and modification of the laws and policies that affect us to “representatives”.
 The general theory is that these “representatives” are somehow “representative” of us, and would therefore make decisions that the same decisions we would make if we were in their position.
 But what if none of the candidates for a given office are like you at all?
 For example, which of the two major 2016 US presidential candidates are you like: Donald Trump or Hillary Clinton?
 For most people the answer is “neither”.
-And yet these were the only two realistic choices for a leader who would be placed in charge of making a vast number of decisions for us.
-The situation is even worse when deciding which candidate for senate/congress/county commissioner/city council/etc.: Not only is it unlikely that they will vote like you, in most cases you very little information about what they’re like and so it is impossible for you to predict how they will vote at all!
+And yet these were the only two realistic choices for a leader who would be placed in charge of making a vast number of decisions for us via executive order, in large part because the legislative branch is simply incapable of making the number of decisions they should be responsible for.
+The situation is even worse when deciding which candidate for senate/congress/county commissioner/city council/etc.: Not only is it unlikely that they will vote like you, in most cases you have very little information about what they’re like and so it is impossible for you even try to predict how they will vote at all!

 General Voting will happen over a weekend for maximum convenience of the voters.
 The proxy batch calculation will run every Friday at midnight UTC (4pm US Pacific time).
 After the proxy votes are calculated each voter get an email or text message telling them what vote has been calculated for them.
 They will then have the weekend to look at how the proxy candidates voted and why, and to override or selectively eliminate each proxy if they disagree with the justifications supplied.
 Voting closes Sunday at midnight UTC and an email/text will sent to each voter with the result and an announcement of the next weekend’s proposal(s).